 Photo courtesy of Machinex Technologies

-Teaneck, New Jersey-based Interstate Waste Services Inc. (IWS) says it is now operating a new material recovery facility (MRF) in North Arlington, New Jersey, about 12 miles from the city of New York.
+Teaneck, New Jersey-based Interstate Waste Services Inc. (IWS) now is operating a new material recovery facility (MRF) in North Arlington, New Jersey, about 12 miles from New York City.

 Among hashtags attached to the IWS post is one reading “#CommercialWasteZones,” referring to the company’s status as a selection as an authorized waste and recycling hauler under New York city’s commercial waste hauling program.

-In February 2024, IWS and its Action Environmental Services business unit announced Action had been awarded 14 out of 20 zones covered by the law.
+In February 2024, IWS and its Action Environmental Services business unit revealed Action had been awarded 14 out of 20 zones covered by the law.

-“We look forward to building on our 25-year legacy of investing in innovative recycling technology, expanding operations and serving the people of New York City with efficiency and sustainability at the forefront of what we do”, IWS CEO Michael DiBella commented at that time.
+“We look forward to building on our 25-year legacy of investing in innovative recycling technology, expanding operations and serving the people of New York City with efficiency and sustainability at the forefront of what we do," IWS CEO Michael DiBella said at that time.

 Subsequent to the announcement, IWS has made two acquisitions it says will help support servicing the commercial zone contracts.
 Last year it acquired Connecticut-based Oak Ridge Waste & Recycling and Marangi Disposal of Middletown, New York.

-In a 40-second video clip embedded in its latest LinkedIn post, equipment made by Canada-based Machinex Technologies is highly visible, including the technology provider’s SamurAI sorting robot and a Mach HySpec optical sorting unit.
+In a 40-second video clip embedded in its latest LinkedIn post, equipment made by Canadian equipment company Machinex Technologies is highly visible, including the technology provider’s SamurAI sorting robot and a Mach HySpec optical sorting unit.

 Likely because of the MRF’s intake of discarded commercial materials, Interior shots of equipment at work in North Arlington show a sizable percentage of old corrugated containers (OCC) and other packaging boards in the stream, including OCC bales being produced.